 You may be thinking, “This book won’t help me.
 My depression/anger/anxiety came out of a traumatic event.”

 Grief and anger are normal responses from life’s tragedies.
 However, a healthy body and brain can recover from that kind of stress in a relatively short period of time.
-If you have been experiencing depression over the loss of a loved one for more than a few months, or anger or anxiety months after a personal traumatic event (such as a physical assault or witnessing something like it), this is probably because your brain chemistry is imbalanced, and the recommendations in this book will help you.
+If you have been experiencing depression over the loss of a loved one for more than a few months, or anger or anxiety months after a personal traumatic event (such as a physical assault or witnessing something like it), this could be because your brain chemistry is imbalanced, and if so, the recommendations in this book will help you.

 Thing #5: Autism and ADHD